slevithan/regex/README.md

 ### Interpolating partial patterns

 As an alternative to interpolating `RegExp` instances, you might sometimes want to interpolate partial regex patterns as strings.
-Some example use cases:
+Example use cases:

 - Adding a pattern inside a character class (not allowed for `RegExp` instances since their top-level syntax context doesn't match).
 - When you don't want the pattern to specify its own, local flags.